-HISTORY OF THE CHERRY BLOSSOM FESTIVAL
+HSTORY OF CHERRY BLOSSOM CELEBRATIONS

 This celebration of spring commemorates the planting of 72 Yoshino Japanese Cherry Blossom trees in 1973 by the New Haven Historic Commission in collaboration with the New Haven Parks Department and residents of the neighborhood.
-The Festival has grown from a modest event with a local band entertaining a handful of neighbors under lighted trees to a major New Haven all-afternoon event that draws well over 10,000 visitors.
+It has grown from a modest event with a local band entertaining a handful of neighbors under lighted trees to a major New Haven all-afternoon event that draws well over 10,000 visitors.

 Cherry Blossom Fun Facts:

 • Sakura is a symbol of Japan, and it’s said that there are over 400 varieties of cherry trees in Japan.
 The most popular kind of sakura which can be viewed everywhere in Japan is somei-yoshino (Yedoensis).